Tang Dynasty (album): Composition

 Numerous and eclectic influences can be heard on Tang Dynasty.
 Frontman Ding Wu was a founding member of seminal Chinese bands Budaoweng and Black Panther, while Kaiser Kuo introduced the band to progressive rock acts such as Rush, Genesis, and King Crimson.
 Early on, the band strived to create music that was distinctly and authentically Chinese, even while working within a Western musical idiom.
 Kuo justified this approach by pointing out that in addition to being considered the pinnacle of Chinese civilization, Tang-era China - for which the band was named - was decidedly cosmopolitan and open to other cultures and ideas.

 "A Dream Return to Tang Dynasty" begins with some textural Chinese instrumentation before transitioning into a powerful introduction.
 Ding Wu's high-pitched vocal delivery, drawing influences from Beijing Opera, can be heard on the song's bridge, which features lyrics drawn from works by poets Du Fu and Fang Gan.
 "The Sun" is built around a modal riff heavily reminiscent of Xinjiangnese folk music, augmented by Middle Eastern percussion and ethereal backing vocals, before going into an anthemic half-time chorus.
-"The Moon Hangs High" is an gentle ballad that features prominent acoustic guitar and Chinese woodwinds.
+"The Moon Hangs High" is a gentle ballad that features prominent acoustic guitar and Chinese woodwinds.
 These songs coexist alongside more Western-sounding heavy metal songs such as "Paradise", "Dream of the Doomsday" and "Don't Go Hiding".

 Progressive elements are prevalent throughout the album.
 "Nine Rhythm" is named for the time signature on the song's verses, and begins with a guitar introduction in 13/8 time.
 The band makes heavy use of harmonic modulation, as heard on tracks such as "Choice", "Soaring Bird", and "Legend".
 Several tracks feature multiple guitar solos, played by both Liu Yijun and Ding Wu.

 The band's cover of the Internationale was a last-minute addition by Kuo while they were recording demos in July 1991.
 The song had been omitted from the domestic tracklisting for political reasons, but was later included on the international version as well as on subsequent reissues.

 Lyrically and thematically, the band was heavily inspired by ancient Chinese martial traditions, via classic Chinese novels such as Romance of the Three Kingdoms, and wuxia films.
 Kuo characterized Tang China as "period of high heroics", stating that it worked well in the context of metal music.
 The band wrote its lyrics in a voice reminiscent of classic Chinese poetry, going as far as to incorporate actual lines from Tang-era poems.
 Scholar Cynthia Wong noted that the band's poetic lyricism juxtaposed with loud, aggressive musicianship was consistent with the ancient Chinese concepts of wén (文; intellect) and wŭ (武; martial ability) respectively, and how "ideal men" were expected to possess a balance of the two.
 The characterization of the band members as "warrior-poets" was furthered by the album cover, the accompanying music videos, and Magic Stone's press release emphasizing the "self-confidence of the Chinese".